run-ai/docs/docs/Researcher/cli-reference/runai-delete.md

 Note that once you delete a Job, its entire data will be gone:

 * You will no longer be able to enter it via bash.
-* You will no longer be able access logs.
+* You will no longer be able to access logs.
-* Any data saved on the container and not stored on a shared location will be lost.
+* Any data saved on the container and not stored in a shared location will be lost.

 ## Synopsis